apache/seatunnel/docs/en/connector-v2/source/Hudi.md

 ### kerberos.principal [string]

-`kerberos.principal` When use kerberos, we should set kerberos princal such as 'test_user@YOUR_COMPANY.COM'.
+`kerberos.principal` When use kerberos, we should set kerberos princal such as 'test_user@xxx'.

 ### kerberos.principal.file [string]